Frequently Asked Questions

 When should I apply?

 You should apply as soon as possible!
 We are accepting applications for 9th, 10th, and 11th graders until the class is full.
-For freshman applications, priority is given to applications received before January 15, 2021.
+For freshman applications, priority is given to applications received before January 15, 2022.
 However, you are encouraged to turn in your application sooner!
-For those applications received after January 15, 2021, we process and evaluate the applications on a rolling basis once we have finished processing those applications received on or before January 15, 2021.
+For those applications received after January 15, 2022, we process and evaluate the applications on a rolling basis once we have finished processing those applications received on or before the priority deadline.

 TRANSFERS – we will not be able to send decisions until we know how many spots, if any, have opened in each grade; usually, we can determine the number of spaces by late Spring and start giving out decisions around May.